compsocialscience/summer-institute/2024/howard-mathematica/pre_arrival.md

 ### Zoom

 SICSS-Howard/Mathematica 2024 is a virtual event, and we will use Zoom.
-You can join Zoom meetings using a phone or computer with a microphone and (ideally) a webcam.
+You can join Zoom meetings using a phone or computer with a microphone and a webcam.
 This [article](https://thewirecutter.com/blog/professional-video-call-from-home/) contains some helpful advice on how to set up your device and space to improve your Zoom experience.
 (Note: though the article recommends external microphones and webcams, we DO NOT recommend or require that you purchase any equipment to participate in SICSS.
 In our experience, the microphones and webcams built into most modern laptops and phones are perfectly sufficient).

 ### Slack